ghanan94/cooperative-adaptive-algorithms-assignment-2/question 3/readme.txt

 generated has a significant impact on the final solution.

 2)
-When changing the tabu list size, the average cost of the solutions decreased by approximately 30.
+When increasing the tabu list size, the average cost from the final solution generated seemed to have decreased.
+When decreasing the tabu list size, the average cost from the final solution generated seemed to have increased.

 3)
-When changing the tabu tenure to be generated dynamically (a random value between 0 and a MAX_TABU_TENURE), a small improvement was observed.
-Before, an average cost of 1345 was observed, whereas after the dynamic tenure, an average cost of 1310 was observed.
+When changing the tabu list size to be dynamic, the average cost from the final solution seemed to not significantly change, but more better and worse seemed to be generated.

 4)
 The aspiration criteria for this implementation is 'best solution so far'.
 When